niklasea/ansible/roles/linuxgsm/README.md

+# LinuxGSM

 Requires Ansible version 2.5

 It is also possible to use this role with a non-sudo account simply by manually installing any dependencies beforehand.
-Game server dependencies can be found on the LGSM website: https://linuxgsm.com/servers/
+Game server dependencies can be found on [the LGSM website](https://linuxgsm.com/servers/).

-### Example play for non-root LGSM user:
+## Example play for non-root LGSM user

 ```yaml
 - name: Example LGSM server